Naal 2

 Naal 2 (English: Bond) is a 2023 Indian Marathi-language drama film written and directed by Sudhakar Reddy Yakkanti, and produced by Nagraj Manjule under the banner Aatpat Production and Zee Studios.
 It serves as a sequel to the 66th National Film Awards winner 2018 film Naal.
 The film stars an ensemble cast of Shrinivas Pokale, Nagraj Manjule, Devika Daftardar, Deepti Devi and Jitendra Joshi.
-Naal 2 won the Best Children's Film at the 71st National Film Awards.
+Naal 2 won the National Film Award for Best Children's Film at the 71st National Film Awards.

 Plot

 Chaitu (Shrinivas Pokale) visits his native village along with his foster parents, Shankar (Nagraj Manjule) and Sumi (Devika Daftardar).
 During the visit, he is reunited with his biological parents, Ajinath Lokhande (Jitendra Joshi) and Parvati (Deepti Devi), as well as his elder brother, Mani (Bhargav Jagtap), and younger sister, Chimi (Trisha Thosar).

 Chimi struggles to accept Chaitu as part of the family, while Mani, who is developmentally delayed, forms a different bond with him.
-Alongside this, the narrative also explores the lives and interactions of Shankar’s sister and two brothers, adding another dimension to the family dynamic.
+Alongside this, the narrative also explores the lives and interactions of Shankar's sister and two brothers, adding another dimension to the family dynamic.